-JobPath - Family Income Supplement (FIS)
+JobPath - Working Family Payment (WFP)

-If you are successful in finding employment using the JobPath service, and you have dependent children, you may also qualify for additional financial support when you take up employment under the Family Income Supplement scheme.
-See Family Income Supplement under the Employment and Self-Employment Support section in this chapter.
+If you are successful in finding employment using the JobPath service, and you have dependent children, you may also qualify for additional financial support when you take up employment under the Working Family Payment (WFP).
+See Working Family Payment (WFP) Supplement under the Employment and Self-Employment Support section in this chapter.